Vladimir-csp/uwsm/README.md

 units to get.
 </summary>

-*Append* names of variables to whitespace-separated list in `UWSM_WAIT_VARNAMES` variable (do it beforehand, i.e. in env files or shell profile).
+**Append** names of variables to whitespace-separated list in `UWSM_WAIT_VARNAMES` variable (do it beforehand, i.e. in env files or shell profile).
 This will make uwsm delay graphical session startup until those vars appear in systemd activation environment.

-Depending on situation, combine this with with `uwsm finalize` command (see previous spoiler) to put more variables into activation environments and gain more control over delay mechanism of uwsm.
+Depending on situation, combine this with with `uwsm finalize` command to put more variables into activation environments and gain more control over delay mechanism of uwsm.

 Be aware that `uwsm finalize` skips undefined vars, so be sure that all vars listed in `UWSM_WAIT_VARNAMES` are really being set, or use explicit